crisbodnar/pderl/README.md

 #### To Run PDERL ####

 First, you will have to install all the dependencies by running ```pip install -r requirements.txt```.
-For installing MuJoCo, follow the instructions on the [official webpage](https://github.com/openai/mujoco-py.).
+Additionally, for installing mujoco-py 2.0.2.2, follow the instructions on the [official webpage](https://github.com/openai/mujoco-py.).

 To run PDERL with proximal mutations and distillation-based crossover use: